Career Connections: Community Resources

 HR departments for a variety of employers in the Westbrook area contact the school with employment opportunities for Westbrook High School graduates and members of the community.

 • General Dynamics/Electric Boat is hiring for construction, pipefitting, welding, shipfitting and more.
 Electric Boat will be seeking 5000 new employees in the next year, and you could be one of them.
 Training is included, so you don't necessarily need to come to the job with previous experience.
-Go to https://www.gdeb.com/careers/ to apply.
+Go to https://www.gdeb.com/careers/ Opens in a new browser tab to apply.

 • The Water's Edge is hiring at 1525 Boston Post Road.
 You must be 18 years old to work at The Water's Edge.
 They are currently hiring full-time, part-time, and seasonal managers, supervisors and line staff for banquets, front desk, housekeeping, culinary, restaurant, and spa.
 For more information, call 860-399-5901, extension 2012.